 The parasympathetic nervous system allows the body to relax.
 After exercising, it is crucial to wind down and activate the parasympathetic nervous system.
 Studies have found that yoga stretching can activate the parasympathetic nervous system and reduce stress hormones.
 This is what helps you feel good after exercising.

 Exercise continuously releases a large amount of Beta-endorphins.
 These endorphins make you happy and cause the runner’s high effect.
 The runner’s high helps you push past your normal exercise limit by reducing pain through the blocking of pain signals.
-Stretching is a physical activity that releases some endorphins that will improve your mood and reduce your pain.
-Still, it won’t release Beta-endorphins — these are only released during your workout.

 Muscles contract and relax to work.
 Chronic contraction occurs if your muscles remain in a specific position for too long.
 Chronic contraction can cause stiffness, tightness and tension, which may result in pain or injuries.
 Stretching relieves muscle tension and alleviates pain, preventing chronic muscle contraction.